uenoB/minissg/packages/vite-plugin-minissg/README.md

 ### Contextual Information of Modules

-The `entries` function of a module is given an object that offers the following information:
+The `main` function of a module is given an object that offers the following information:
 * `module`: The module itself.
 * `moduleName`: The full name of the module.